-1. OR 62 Bypass
+1. OR 62 Corridor Project

-The OR 62 Bypass will provide a new four-lane access-controlled expressway from I-5 to OR 62 north of White City.
-The need for this facility has been identified in multiple previous planning documents to address congestion around the southern terminus of OR.
-Most of the planning for the new expressway is now complete; however, construction began in 2016.
-Also, only cursory planning work has been done on the northernmost extension of the expressway from Corey Road to Dutton Road (Unit 3).
-A review and analysis of land use impacts near the expressway should also be conducted to identify land-use protection measures that may be necessary to assure available capacity for through traffic is not consumed by new local traffic.
-A project is included below for the segment of the OR 62 Bypass from Corey Road to Dutton Road (Unit 3).
+The OR 62 Corridor Project will result in a new four-lane access-controlled expressway from I-5 to OR 62 north of White City.
+The need for this facility has been identified in multiple previous planning documents to address congestion around the southern terminus of OR 62.
+Most of the planning work for the southernmost portion of the expressway is now complete and construction began in 2016;

+however, only cursory planning work has been done for the northernmost portion of the expressway from Corey Road to Dutton Road.
+A review and analysis of land use impacts near this portion of the expressway should be conducted to identify land-use protection measures that may be necessary to assure available capacity for through traffic is not consumed by new local traffic.
+A project is included below for the segment of the OR 62 Expressway from Corey Road to Dutton Road.